beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 ![Begin Activity view](/_static/screens/shared/begin-activity.jpg)

 From the `Activity` view, you'll be able to watch your app build & deploy in real-time.
-Any time you commit to `master`, you'll see a new build get kicked off in Begin.
+Any time you push to `master`, you'll see a new build get kicked off in Begin.

 Each build undergoes a number of predefined build steps (learn more about [build steps here](http://localhost:4445/en/getting-started/builds-deploys#configuring-build-steps)); these build steps may install your app's dependencies (`install`), test your code's syntax (`lint`), generate any files or assets needed to run your app (`build`), and/or run an automated test suite (`test`).